Skip to main content

 Electronics is about transforming information into electrical signals and using the high-speed processing capabilities of electronics to perform tasks reliably, repeatedly, and fast.
 Electronic components and printed circuit boards form the basic parts of an electronic system.

-While electronic components process information in form of electrical signals, a printed circuit board is the skeletal structure on which the electronic components are mounted and soldered to hold them together and provide pathways for information to flow between components through PCB traces.
+While electronic components process information in the form of electrical signals, a printed circuit board is the skeletal structure on which the electronic components are mounted and soldered to hold them together and provide pathways for information to flow between components through PCB traces.

 PCB traces are metal wires connected between components.
 These traces are usually copper strips and sometimes aluminum or silver.
 The material, on which the components and traces are placed, is made of insulator material (dielectric), typically fiberglass impregnated with resin.
 This dielectric material can be of various kinds depending on the application of the circuit board.

 This article gives an overview of the different types of electronic components.
-It focuses on the parameters to be considered while selecting an electronic component and gives details about standard sizes and shapes of components.
+It focuses on the parameters to be considered while selecting an electronic component and offers details about standard sizes and shapes of components.
 These are essential while designing and manufacturing an electronic product.
 To learn about failures, read common errors encountered in discrete components.

 Design for Assembly Handbook - Cover Image